From Sonic Retro

 Labyrinth Zone is a ruin-like maze, most of which is underwater.
-It features many spears that protrude from the walls and floors, Fire-Breathing Statues, fast water slides, and water-driven contraptions.
+It features many spears that protrude from the walls and floors, chained spike balls, Fire-Breathing Statues, fast water slides, and water-driven contraptions.
 The greatest hazard of this Zone is not the enemies or the traps, but the water.
 Sonic, being a hedgehog, is terrible at swimming.
 After staying underwater for a limited amount of time (18 seconds, with warning bells at 5, 10, and 15 seconds), a countdown begins (5 breaths/about 12 seconds), at the end of which Sonic automatically drowns.
 Collecting air bubbles found in certain points resets the counter and prevents Sonic from drowning.
 This element has found its way into many more Sonic games, much to the dismay of most players.

 Act 3 is the first-ever example of a vertically-looping level in the Sonic the Hedgehog series, sporting a water slide that the player will loop around seemingly-endlessly until they find a button that will open the way forward.
 This vertically-looping nature is also exploited at the end of the Act, in which the player must climb a long stairway to escape the rising water level, and eventually give chase to Dr. Eggman up a hazardous shaft.